Tooth Extraction Services In Delray Beach

 - Drink alcohol or take aspirin, as these can increase bleeding after the extraction is finished.

-Vitamins To Avoid Before Tooth Extraction
+What Vitamins To Avoid Before Tooth Extraction

 Before having a tooth pulled, it’s recommended to avoid certain vitamins and supplements that can increase the risk of bleeding after the tooth is pulled and during the healing process.
-Specifically, you should avoid taking Vitamin E 400 IU for five days prior to the procedure.
-Additionally, it’s recommended to avoid supplements that can affect blood clotting and healing like:

 - Garlic